FlapShatner/image_processor/README.md

 # Image Border Processor

-A Python tool for adding smooth borders to images with alpha channel support.
+A Python tool for adding smooth borders to images with alpha channel support, available both as a library and REST API.

+## Features

+- Convert images to PNG format
+- Add customizable borders with transparency support
+- Maintain image metadata
+- REST API endpoint for image processing
+- Support for multiple image formats

 ## Installation